Nootropic Mushrooms Explained: Natural Cognitive Support Without the Hype

 100% Organic Fruiting Bodies: We use only certified organic fruiting bodies, never mycelium on grain.
 This ensures maximum beneficial compound content.

-Dual Extraction Process: Our extraction method mirrors traditional preparation—hot water extraction for polysaccharides, alcohol extraction for triterpenes and other compounds, combined for full-spectrum extracts.
+Dual Extraction Process: Our extraction method mirrors traditional preparation, utilising hot water extraction for polysaccharides and alcohol extraction for triterpenes and other compounds, combined to produce full-spectrum extracts.

 Third-Party Testing: Every batch undergoes independent laboratory testing for: